globe icon

 Lendermarket offers some of the highest yields in the P2P lending industry.
 This high return comes with higher risk as the lender can decide not to honor the terms and extend the loans to increase liquidity.

-You can consider the following alternatives if you want a platform that meets investors' expectations and respects the advertised terms.
+If you want a platform that meets investors' expectations and respects the advertised terms, consider the following alternatives.

 Esketit